SkeLLLa/node-object-hash/README.md

 - Very fast comparing to other libs (see [Benchmarks](#benchmarks) section)

 ## Type map

+This map displays what types will have identical string representation (e.g. new Set([1, 2, 3]) and [1, 2, 3] will have
+equal string representations and hashes.

 | Initial type              | Mapped type  |
 |---------------------------|--------------|
 | Array ([])                | array        |